This topic applies to both Dynamics 365 for Finance and Operations and to Dynamics 365 for Retail.

-This article describes how you can use inventory journals to post various types of physical inventory transactions.
+This topic describes how you can use inventory journals to post various types of physical inventory transactions.

 The inventory journals in Microsoft Dynamics 365 for Finance and Operations are used to post physical inventory transactions of various types, such as the posting of issues and receipts, inventory movements, the creation of bills of materials (BOMs), and the reconciliation of physical inventory.
 All these inventory journals are used in a similar way, but they are divided into different types.